jojo-tutor/react-error-handler/README.md

 ![npm](https://img.shields.io/npm/dm/react-error-handler.svg)

 A higher order function that handles error boundary in React 16+ components.
-No additional dependecies needed!
+No additional module dependecies needed!

 ## About
 A component wrapper to handle error handling within a child component.